Sluice

-A sluice (/slus/ SLOOS) is a water channel containing a sluice gate, a type of lock to manage the water flow and water level.
+A sluice (/slus/ SLOOS) is a water channel containing a sluice gate, a type of lock to manage water flow and water level.
 There are various types of sluice gates, including flap sluice gates and fan gates.

 Sluices are used for channeling water toward a water mill, including for transporting logs from steep hillsides.
 Different terms are used regionally for sluices; the terms sluice, sluice gate, knife gate, and slide gate are used interchangeably in the water and wastewater control industry.

 Etymology

 The term "sluice" originates from the Middle English word scluse, which derived from the Old French escluse (modern French: écluse).
 This, in turn, came from the Late Latin exclusa, a shortening of aqua exclusa, meaning "excluded water" or "a shut-off water channel".
 The Latin exclusa is the feminine past participle of excludere ("to shut out, exclude"), from ex- ("out") and claudere ("to close").